 Estimated reading time: 6 minutes

-With the rise of the remote workforce, use of cloud storage, utilization of cloud-hosted and hybrid-IT infrastructure, defending the network perimeter, and focusing security on the prevention of malware is inadequate against today’s malicious attacks.
+With the rise of the remote workforce, the use of cloud storage, utilization of cloud-hosted and hybrid-IT infrastructure, defending the network perimeter, and focusing security on the prevention of malware is inadequate against today’s malicious attacks.
 Once an adversary gets behind your firewall through a spear-phishing attack or by a VPN exploit, they can and do put ransomware on your servers or they exfiltrate confidential and personal data of your business and customer base.
 Focusing security on preventing threats is not 100% because there is always someone who will find a new exploit or hole in your defenses.
 Today, this threat-centric approach is being rapidly replaced by a trust-centric paradigm or zero-trust.

 What is Zero Trust